marcinofulus/iCSEbook1/school/source/basicProgrammingExpanded.rst

 by computers, but it is also important that humans understand what the code does.
 This is a popular quote among programmers:

-    Programs must be written for people to read, and only incidentally for machines to execute.
+    "Programs must be written for people to read, and only incidentally for machines to execute."

 Even if you are certain that you will never share your code with anyone, you should try to make it understandable and organized.
 One reason is